DeviKaraka/ExamVault/README.md

 # ExamVault

 **AI-Powered Unified Assessment Platform**

-ExamVault is a centralized, cloud-based examination platform that brings together coding tests, MCQs, aptitude exams, descriptive assessments, and interview rounds — all within a single secure, AI-driven environment.
+ExamVault is a centralized, cloud-based examination platform built with **React / TypeScript** and powered by **Azure OpenAI Service**.
+It brings together coding tests, MCQs, aptitude exams, descriptive assessments, and interview rounds — all within a single secure, AI-driven environment.

 ---